-Here is the template for those that are interested in character design:
+Here are two versions of the template for those that are interested in character design:

 Characters are the core of the story.
 Without them, you really don’t have much of a story or really anything to write.
 It’s why I take a lot of care in my character building.
 I want to understand the character the best I can before I start the story itself.
 Once I know my characters, the story will unfold from there, and I don’t have to worry about knowing every possible detail about the plot itself.
 My characters will reveal all the details to me in time, and if I write myself into a corner, often it is character building exercises that help me pull myself out and toss me back into the flow of the tale.
 To be honest, when I write, this isn’t my story I’m telling, it’s the characters’ stories.
 When I’m cognizant of that, it makes it a lot easier to write the tale, and to avoid suffering from writer’s block.